cph-cachet/carp.sensing-flutter/apps/carp_mobile_sensing_app/README.md

 # CARP Mobile Sensing App

 The CARP Mobile Sensing App provides an example on how to use the [`carp_mobile_sensing`](https://pub.dartlang.org/packages/carp_mobile_sensing) package.
-The app sets up a `Study Deployment` (or just `Study`) that uses a set of `Device`s and starts a set of `Probe`s.
-The UI of the app is shown below, showing
+The app sets up a `SmartphoneStudyProtocol` (or just "Protocol") that uses a set of `Device`s and collects a set of `Measures`s.
+Following the [CARP Mobile Sensing architecture](https://github.com/cph-cachet/carp.sensing-flutter/wiki/1.-Software-Architecture), the protocol is "Deployed" on the phone and data collection is done via a set of "Probes" which each use a "Device", including the phone itself.
-(from left to right) the Study Deployment page, the Probe List page, and the Device List page.
+The UI of the app is shown below, showing (from left to right) the Study Deployment page, the Probe List page, and the Device List page.

 ![Study Visualization page](documentation/study_viz_3.jpg) __
 ![Probe List page](documentation/probe_list_3.jpg)__